-Nineteen seventy-two saw President Nixon veto funding for public broadcasting.
-In the wake of Nixon’s veto, Pace and Macy resigned as chairman and president, respectively, of CPB.
+Nineteen seventy-two saw President Richard Nixon veto funding for public broadcasting.
+In the wake of Nixon’s veto, Frank Pace Jr. and John Macy resigned as chairman and president, respectively, of CPB.
 Pace was replaced by Thomas Curtis, a former Congressman from Missouri; Macy, by Henry Loomis, a career civil servant, then the Deputy Director of USIA.
-In addition to Curtis, Nixon appointed six other Directors in 1972.
+In addition to Curtis, Nixon appointed six other directors in 1972.

 Whitehead also urged a “strong statement from you to our friends on the Board that, until CPB has demonstrated a more responsible attitude toward funding of controversial programming and toward highly centralized networking operations, the Administration will be unwilling to support long-range funding or significant increases in CPB funds.”

 At the same time, Whitehead recommended an increase in Broadcast Facilities Act support from $11 million in FY 72 to $15 million in FY 73.

 “The modest increase [in facilities funding] which I suggest,” Whitehead said, “will demonstrate a positive attitude toward public television and provide some relief to those local stations that are in the most trouble.
 It will make it easier for me to retain local station support for many of our objectives despite the failure to increase CPB funds.”

 With respect to CPB funds, Whitehead noted: